sonic-net/SONiC/P4RT_App_DB_Schema.md

 v0.1 | 07/19/2021 | Google, ONF | Initial Version

-#
-Scope
+## Scope

-This document captures the schema changes done for supporting the P4RT app in Sonic.
+This document captures the schema changes done for supporting the P4RT app in SONiC∏.

-#
-Overview
+## Overview

 As part of the PINS effort, a new P4RT table is introduced into the APPL_DB.
 The P4RT application and P4Orch will communicate through this newly introduced table.
 The new table organises entries into sub-tables based on the functionality the table caters to, based on the P4 program.

 As part of the PINS effort there are also extensions made to the existing SWITCH_TABLE and a new HASH_TABLE added for the hashing parameters.

-#
-P4RT Tables
+### P4RT Tables

 P4RT application introduces new tables with the prefix P4RT in the APPL_DB that holds the definitions and entries for the various types of entities that it programs in the DB.
 It follows the convention of **P4RT:&lt;TableType>&lt;TableName>** where TableType is of **FIXED** or configurable (only **ACL** for now) and TableName is the specific table in the SAI pipeline specification like router interface, neighbor, nexthop, IPV4/IPV6 tables etc.

 The key and value entries in the table are generally formatted according to the P4 program of the corresponding table.
 The table entries are uniformly represented in both the fixed SAI and configurable SAI aspects (ACL tables) or P4 extensions.
 The table format is compatible with other tables in SONiC and follows a human readable format to aid debugging.

-#
-Common definitions
+### Common definitions

 Every table entry is stored using a key made up of the table name, all match keys and the priority (if there is one).
 Then the value in the Redis DB is a hash map, mapping `action` to the name of the action and mapping all parameter names to the parameter values.
 Every key and the value in the Redis DB is represented as a JSON object that makes it consistent with the ASIC_DB representation and permitting the use of any char with variable length.

 **Match Fields**

 Match fields may be formatted as one of three types:

 * **Exact** (`"<value>"`)
     * Available to all tables.